Digital Nomad Life in Perugia, Italy

 When we asked people living in Perugia what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Perugia is generally quite pleasant.
 The city is known for its vibrant culture, beautiful architecture, and delicious food.
 Expats and digital nomads can enjoy the city's many attractions, such as its historic churches, museums, and galleries.
 The city also offers a variety of outdoor activities, such as hiking, biking, and swimming.
 Additionally, the city is home to a number of universities, making it a great place for expats and digital nomads to pursue their studies.
-The cost of living in Perugia is relatively low, making it an attractive destination for those looking to live and work abroad," said one person in Perugia.
+The cost of living in Perugia is relatively low, making it an attractive destination for those looking to live and work abroad," explained one person living in Perugia, Italy.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.